Breaking wheel: Scotland

 In Scotland, a servant named Robert Weir was broken on the wheel at Edinburgh in 1603 or 1604 (sources disagree).
 This punishment had been used infrequently there.
 The crime had been the murder of John Kincaid, Lord of Warriston, on behalf of his wife, Jean Kincaid.
 Weir was secured to a cart wheel and was struck and broken with the coulter of a plough.
 Lady Warriston was later beheaded.

 Colonial United States

-In New York, at least one slave was executed on the breaking wheel following their involvement in a failed slave rebellion in 1712.
+In New York, at least one slave was executed on the breaking wheel following his involvement in a failed slave rebellion in 1712.
 Between 1730 and 1754, eleven slaves in French Louisiana, who had either killed, assaulted or escaped from their masters, were killed via the breaking wheel.
 On 7 June 1757, the French colonist Jean Baptiste Baudreau dit Graveline II was executed on a breaking wheel in front of the St. Louis Cathedral in New Orleans, Louisiana by the French colonial authorities.